mozilla-it/ctms-api/docs/developer_setup.md

 ```

 Reinstall the pre-commit hooks when there are changes to the `.pre-commit-config.yaml` file.

-### It Passively Runs on Git "Commit"
-When you commit in git, the pre-commit hooks will engage and perform the outlined steps.

 ### Force Run on the Entire Codebase (Optional)